domcloud/domcloud/docs/integration/troubleshoot.md

 #### Portal

-+ The runner script is available as the alternative way to manage things in Virtualmin, even for things that didn't available there, like configuring NginX or Firewall.
++ The runner script is available as the alternative way to manage things in Virtualmin, even for things that didn't available there, like configuring NGINX or Firewall.
 + The runner script is capable to be triggered with GitHub Actions CI, useful for auto-syncing host code with GitHub repo.
 + We don't serve email transactions, however you can use third-party

-#### NginX
+#### NGINX

 + Use `ssl: enforce` to redirect all insecure traffic to secure one.
-+ NginX alone is capable of creating `E-Tag` cache to speed up static files delivery.
++ NGINX alone is capable of creating `E-Tag` cache to speed up static files delivery.
 + If you use Cloudflare, and you happen to get infinite redirection, please turn off the SSL proxy in Cloudflare.
 + We have built-in bursted rate-limit of 50 requests for 3 requests/seconds in each IP address.